Project

 Aug 2021 The Queensland Government awarded the Early Works contract to Hall Contracting.

-Mar 2022 Construction through the early works contract commenced.
+Mar 2022 Construction on the early works contract commenced.

 Apr 2023 The Queensland Government awarded an ECI Contract to a John Holland and Seymour Whyte Joint Venture.